mnkhouri/react-circular-slider/README.md

 ## React Circular Slider

 A full-featured circular slider React component, with full TypeScript definitions.
-See [the docs and examples](https://marc.khouri.ca/react-circular-slider/)
+See [the docs and examples](https://marc.khouri.ca/react-circular-slider/).
+This fork contains additional features which includes addition of gradiant background for the slider.

 ## Features: